Beyond Generosity: Why Private Philanthropy Has an Obligation to Bolster High-Impact Nonprofits Now

 _________________________________

 This is the first article in our series exploring how different types of philanthropic entities can strengthen high-impact nonprofits during challenging times.
-Next week, we'll examine specific strategies for corporate social responsibility programs and how they can complement family foundation efforts.
+Look out for our next piece on why now is the time to accelerate deployment of funding from Donor Advised Funds, and 5 tips for how DAF holders can take meaningful action today.

 At Altruous, we help modern philanthropic entities identify and connect with high-impact nonprofits that align with their values and strategic goals.
 Our platform provides the research, context, and tools needed to make informed, strategic giving decisions that maximize social impact.